Mike woke up to these little beauties on Christmas morning.

 - 2 tablespoons unsalted butter

 - Before filling the pastries, beat the custard until smooth with a handheld electric mixer.
 In a separate bowl, whip the cream to stiff peaks.
-Gently fold the whipped cream into the custard, adding ⅓ of the cream at a time.
-Pipe this mixture into the center of each pastry (see below for more detailed instructions on filling the pastries).
+Gently fold the whipped cream into the custard, adding 1/3 of the cream at a time.
+This mixture (called Diplomat Cream) is ready to pipe into the center of each pastry.

-- For the Choux Batter: Preheat the oven to 400F and line 3 large baking sheets with parchment paper.
+- Preheat the oven to 400F and line 3 large baking sheets with parchment paper.

 - Bring the water, butter, sugar, and salt up to a boil in a medium saucepan over medium-high heat.
 Remove from heat, pour in all the flour, and beat vigorously with a wooden spoon to blend thoroughly.
 Put the saucepan back on the heat and continue to stir until the mixture thickens and forms a ball, and starts to film on the bottom of the pan, about 1 to 2 minutes.
 Turn the heat off and let the dough cool slightly, about 3 to 5 minutes, then make a well in the center of the dough, break an egg into it, and beat vigorously until the egg is absorbed; continue this way until all 5 eggs are incorporated.

-- While the dough is still warm, use a 1½ tablespoon ice cream scoop to scoop out it out onto the prepared baking sheets, leaving about 2 inches between each pastry.
+- While the dough is still warm, use a 1 1/2 tablespoon scoop to scoop out it out onto the prepared baking sheets, leaving about 2 inches between each pastry.
 Lightly dip a pastry brush into the eggwash and very gently brush the top of each puff, being careful not to let the eggwash drip down the puff onto the baking sheet (this will prevent the puffs from rising).

 - Bake for 20 minutes (rotating the pans once halfway through), then turn heat down to 350F and bake until the puffs are golden brown and firm to the touch, about 5 to 15 minutes more, checking them every few minutes.